The 20 Most Beautiful Dog Breeds (With Pictures): A Complete Guide

 15. Alaskan Malamute

 These dogs look similar to a Siberian Husky, but they are much bigger.
 They are heavy-boned and can weigh up to 85 pounds.
 With their dense, waterproof coat, they are very weather-proof.
-These dogs are a bit hard to train, similarly to the Siberian Husky.
+These dogs are a bit hard to train, similar to the Siberian Husky.

 However, they can make excellent pets.
 They are gentle with children while remaining playful.
 Alaskan Malamutes are also very friendly.
 They are not very good guard dogs, but they make excellent pets!